Section 33 of the Canadian Charter of Rights and Freedoms: Saskatchewan

-Back-to-work order (1986)
+Back-to-work legislation (1986)

-In 1986, the Legislature of Saskatchewan enacted a law, the SGEU Dispute Settlement Act, in which workers were ordered back to work.
+In 1986, the Legislature of Saskatchewan enacted the SGEU Dispute Settlement Act, which required striking government workers to return to work.
 The Court of Appeal for Saskatchewan had previously held that a similar back-to-work law was unconstitutional because it infringed workers' freedom of association.
 The government appealed that decision to the Supreme Court of Canada.
-Since the Court of Appeal decision was still the statement of law at the time of the SGEU Dispute Settlement Act, a clause was written into the act, invoking the section 33 override.Peter W. Hogg, Constitutional Law of Canada, 4th ed.
-(Scarborough: Carswell, 1997), s.
-36.2.
-The earlier law was later found by the Supreme Court to be consistent with the Charter, meaning the use of the clause had been unnecessary.RWDSU v.
-Saskatchewan, [1987] 1 S.C.R.
-460.
+Since the Court of Appeal decision was still the statement of law at the time of the SGEU Dispute Settlement Act, a clause was written into the act, invoking the section 33 override.
+The earlier law was later found by the Supreme Court to be consistent with the Charter, meaning the use of the clause had been unnecessary.

 Catholic school funding (2018)

-In May 2018, the Saskatchewan Legislature invoked the notwithstanding clause to overrule the Court of Queen's Bench ruling in Good Spirit School Division No 204 v Christ The Teacher Roman Catholic Separate School Division No 212, 2017 SKQB 109, which stated the government could not provide funding for non-Catholic students to attend Catholic separate schools.
+In May 2018, the Saskatchewan Legislature invoked the notwithstanding clause to overrule a 2017 Court of Queen's Bench ruling, which stated the government could not provide funding for non-Catholic students to attend Catholic separate schools.
 The Saskatchewan Court of Appeal overturned the decision in March 2020, and the Supreme Court of Canada declined leave to appeal.
-With the original decision overturned, there was no longer a need for the Notwithstanding Clause.
+With the original decision overturned, there was no longer a need for the notwithstanding clause.

+Parent consent for non-conforming gender identity in school (2023)

+In 2023, Premier Scott Moe told reporters that the province would be willing to use the notwithstanding clause to uphold a policy requiring parents be notified of and approve any requested name and pronoun change from their child before it be recognized at school.
+This came after legal action was initiated by an advocacy group against the provincial government, the province's youth advocate published a report against the policy, and a Regina court granted an injunction to stop the policy.

+The bill, titled the "Parents' Bill of Rights", was passed on October 20, 2023.